s3fs-fuse/s3fs-fuse/README.md

 Examples
 --------

+The default location for the s3fs password file can be created:

+* using a .passwd-s3fs file in the users home directory (i.e. ~/.passwd-s3fs)
+* using the system-wide /etc/passwd-s3fs file

-Enter your S3 identity and credential in a file `/path/to/passwd` and set owner-only permissions:
+Enter your S3 identity and credential in a file ` ~/.passwd-s3fs` and set owner-only permissions:

 ```
-echo MYIDENTITY:MYCREDENTIAL > /path/to/passwd
+echo MYIDENTITY:MYCREDENTIAL >  ~/.passwd-s3fs
-chmod 600 /path/to/passwd
+chmod 600  ~/.passwd-s3fs
 ```

 Run s3fs with an existing bucket `mybucket` and directory `/path/to/mountpoint`:

 ```
-s3fs mybucket /path/to/mountpoint -o passwd_file=/path/to/passwd
+s3fs mybucket /path/to/mountpoint -o passwd_file= ~/.passwd-s3fs
 ```

 If you encounter any errors, enable debug output:

 ```
-s3fs mybucket /path/to/mountpoint -o passwd_file=/path/to/passwd -o dbglevel=info -f -o curldbg
+s3fs mybucket /path/to/mountpoint -o passwd_file= ~/.passwd-s3fs -o dbglevel=info -f -o curldbg
 ```

 You can also mount on boot by entering the following line to `/etc/fstab`: